-Yes, any account currently on basic service that is not enrolled with a TPS is eligible and will be automatically enrolled unless they choose to opt out.
+Yes, any account currently on Basic Service that is not enrolled with a third party supplier is eligible and will be automatically enrolled unless they choose to opt out.

-The final contract will require the winning supplier to maintain the new rate for the entire term.
-This is called a fixed rate.
+The final contract requires the winning supplier to maintain the new rate for the entire term.
+This is called a “fixed rate”.

-The consultant has extensive knowledge of how utility tariff rates are determined, and as such, will structure a term with the goal of providing annual savings throughout the term of the contract.
+The consultant has extensive knowledge of how utility tariff rates are determined, and as such, structured a term with the goal of providing annual savings throughout the term of the contract.